If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 Advantages of Fiber Optic Cable vs. Copper Cable

-Data Transmission - Photons traveling at the speed of light reach speeds over a hundred times faster than electrons traveling over a copper conductor.
+Faster data transmission speeds - Photons traveling at the speed of light reach speeds over a hundred times faster than electrons traveling over a copper conductor.
 In comparing the data transmission speed of fiber and copper, fiber wins easily.
 Copper currently maxes out at 40 Gbps, whereas OM5 fiber reaches speeds of 100 Gbps.

-Distance - Over long distances, copper and fiber cables both experience signal loss, but this attenuation is much greater with copper.
+Longer transmission distances - Over long distances, copper and fiber cables both experience signal loss, but this attenuation is much greater with copper.
 Over 100 meters, it is estimated that fiber loses only 3% of its signal strength, whereas copper loses 94% over the same distance.

-Electromagnetic Interference (EMI) - Copper wires produce a field of electromagnetic interference, which can cause signaling errors in other cables.
+Immunity to electromagnetic interference (EMI) - Copper wires produce a field of electromagnetic interference, which can cause signaling errors in other cables.
 Fiber optic cables do not conduct electricity and are not susceptible to EMI.